 The Nominating and Corporate Governance Committee will consider candidates for Board membership suggested by its members, other Board members, as well as management and shareholders.
 Shareholders who wish to recommend a prospective nominee should follow the procedures set forth in Section 2.14 of our bylaws as described in the section of this proxy statement entitled "Shareholder Proposals for Nominees."
 The Nominating and Corporate Governance Committee has not adopted a formal policy for increasing or decreasing the size of the Board of Directors.
-Our Governance Guidelines provide that the Board should generally have between six and nine directors.
-The Board of Directors is currently comprised of eight directors.
-The Nominating and Corporate Governance Committee believes that an eight-person Board of Directors is appropriate at this time.
-At eight directors, the Board of Directors has a diversity of talent and experience to draw upon, is able to appropriately staff the committees of the Board may determine to increase or decrease its size, including in order to accommodate the availability of an outstanding candidate.
+Our Governance Guidelines provide that the Board should generally have between six and ten directors.
+The Board of Directors is currently comprised of ten directors, which is temporary to accommodate the Board succession planning and refreshment process.
+The Nominating and Corporate Governance Committee believes that an eight-person Board of Directors is appropriate at this time, and the size of the Board of Directors will be reduced to eight directors effective as of the Annual Meeting coincident with the expiration of the current terms of Messrs.
+Goepel and Harding.
+At eight directors, the Board of Directors has a diversity of talent and experience to draw upon, is able to appropriately staff the committees of the Board and is able to engage the directors in Board and committee service, all while maintaining efficient function and communication among members.
+If appropriate, the Board may determine to increase or decrease its size, including in order to accommodate the availability of an outstanding candidate.